Alexgar98/Alexgar98/README.md

 </div>

 ## Contact me
 Do you want me on your team?
-Or perhaps you simply want to here from me?
+Or perhaps you simply want to hear from me?
 You can add me on <a href="https://www.linkedin.com/in/alexis-garcia-diaz/">Linkedin</a> or send me <a href="mailto:aleexis98@gmail.com">an email</a> and I will be happy to answer as soon as possible.

   </body>
 </html>